raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/README.md

 ## Overview

-- Spring Framework is a comprehensive and versatile open-source Java-based framework for enterprise Java development,
+- Spring Framework is a comprehensive and versatile open-source Java-based framework for enterprise Java development.
-- known for its Inversion of Control (IoC) and Dependency Injection (DI) capabilities that simplify creating modular and testable applications.
+- Known for its Inversion of Control (IoC) and Dependency Injection (DI) capabilities that simplify creating modular and testable applications.

 Its architecture is designed around two core principles: Dependency Injection (DI) and Aspect-Oriented Programming (AOP).